lucyjanetetlow/cdcssg.github.io/start_here/future.md

 ## Education

-Many CdCS children attend schools for children with special needs, though some do attend mainstream schools with extra support.
+Many children with CdCS attend schools for children with special needs, though some do attend mainstream schools with extra support.

 ## Professional Assistance